Arif32-dev/Google-SpreadSheet-to-WP-Table-Sync/readme.txt

 📥 **Export table:** Table exporting via ***CSV***, ***Excel***, ***PDF***, ***JSON***, ***Print***, ***Copy*** is easy on this plugin.

-🔄 **Unlimited Row Sync From Google sheet:** Fetch as many row data you want to show it as WordPress table.
+🔄 **Unlimited Row Sync From Google sheet:** Fetch as many rows as you want to show it as WordPress table.

 🚧 **Elementor Widget Support:** Sheets to WP Table Live Sync supports Elementor widget.
 Organize your table data effortlessly than ever.